Waterloo Road & Natasha’s Foundation Join Forces to Raise Awareness of Food Allergies in Schools

 A new storyline in the BBC school drama *Waterloo Road is shining a spotlight on the life-threatening risks of food allergies in secondary schools.

-The Natasha Allergy Research Foundation, the UK’s food allergy charity, worked closely with the writers to ensure the storyline accurately reflects the challenges faced by pupils with allergies and how schools should respond in an emergency.
+The Natasha Allergy Research Foundation, the UK’s food allergy charity, worked closely with the writers to ensure the storyline accurately reflects the challenges faced by pupils with food allergies and about how schools should respond in a food allergy emergency.

-In the episode, student Hope Drake (played by Savannah Kunyo), who has a severe allergy to dairy, experiences anaphylaxis at school.
+In the episode, student Hope Drake (played by Savannah Kunyo - pictured opposite), who has a severe allergy to dairy, experiences anaphylaxis at school.
 The dramatic event highlights the reality of what can happen when pupils are not fully protected.

 Why Food Allergy Awareness in Schools Matters